 Options for a radar detector to be installed on a motorcycle are pretty limited, we know.
-And among the very few is Texas-based Rocky Mountain Radar’s MotoRaptor, which sells for $299 apiece.
+And among the very few is Texas-based Rocky Mountain Radar’s MotoRaptor, which sells for $299 a piece.
 That price may have enticed you to look up a review, given that it is cheaper than most alternatives and it already promises that the price would include the necessary equipment for installation.

-Is it worth shelling out almost 300 dollars for what Rocky Mountain Radar claims to be the only detector for motorcycles that could be make alerts through wireless connections on your helmet?
+Is it worth shelling out almost 300 dollars for what Rocky Mountain Radar claims to be the only detector for motorcycles that could be made alerts through wireless connections on your helmet?
 Let’s find out.

-There are three main parts for the RMR-MotoRaptor: an electronic black box, a wireless headset and a metal mounting bracket.
+There are three main parts for the RMR-MotoRaptor: an electronic black box, a wireless headset, and a metal mounting bracket.
 There’s no need to fret upon seeing the different components because everything you will ever need to connect it seamlessly with your motorcycle is provided in the package.

 The compact box has to be positioned in front of the motorcycle but at a place where it is hidden from view.
 Meanwhile, a headset that will be put on the helmet will be mounted with Velcro.
 It will come with a rechargeable battery that could go on for many hours.
 This would also include a tiny remote that could control the speaker to be attached to the helmet, which is where sound alerts would be heard once there is a signal detected.

-The controls would also allow the user to adjust the volume of the alert, initiate an auto mute function, and use volume level memory.
+The controls would also allow the user to adjust the volume of the alert, initiate an auto-mute function, and use volume level memory.
 Besides that, a wand with a LED display which would also show alerts is provided.
 The vivid screen would be visible even in a sunlit environment.

-But in order to test it, the RMR Motoraptor has to be attached to a running motorcycle.
+But to test it, the RMR Motoraptor has to be attached to a running motorcycle.
 It is only then that the detector would power up and sync with the rest of the equipment.
 Doing so can be done in as easy as a single click on the remote’s button.
 The initial beep will signal that the remote is turned on while the second would confirm successful integration with the detector.

 360-degree radar and laser detection